 Ahead of commercial strategy for Asia in the Business Intelligence Division of Informa, I work with approximately 162 people across the region.
 Our division focuses on data gathering to ensure that the right salespeople focus on the right markets.
 This helps position Informa to create products that simplify the way clients work by mitigating risk and saving time.
 Our company has been growing quite aggressively over the past few years, mainly through acquisitions.

-Two years ago, a director who took Pragmatic Marketing training at a previous company advocated implementing it on our marketing team.
+Two years ago, a director who took Pragmatic Institute training at a previous company advocated implementing it on our marketing team.
 I attended mainly because we were beginning to build local products for clients in Asia, especially in Japan and China.
-Using the Pragmatic Marketing Framework has enabled us to become more strategic during this expansion.
+Using the Pragmatic Institute Framework has enabled us to become more strategic during this expansion.
 It supported us in getting the basics absolutely right, while also overlaying some things we hadn’t considered as best practices.

 Before training, we did things differently.
 When we had someone doing marketing communications execution in the local language, we’d ask them to do this without market-sizing exercises or any real work with customers.
 We would in effect be guessing which events and social-media channels to run.
 It was crazy and it was way too much for individuals; they were generalists at everything and specialists in nothing.